 3. Train PMs in Statistical Thinking and Adaptive Leadership

-Equip project managers with both the analytical tools of Six Sigma — process capability, control charts, root cause analysis — and the soft skills Agile demands: servant leadership, stakeholder engagement, and flexibility.
-This dual expertise bridges traditional and modern project disciplines.
+Equip project managers with Six Sigma’s analytical tools—process capability, control charts, root cause analysis—and the soft skills Agile demands: servant leadership, stakeholder engagement, and flexibility, so they can confidently bridge traditional and modern project disciplines.

 Real-World Success Story